idvorkin/idvorkin.github.io/_d/covid19.md

 The data analysis during this defining event has been terrible.
 However, focusing on the positive, the gives me a chance to see how "good data is presented" and to build some of my own data visualization skills.

-I've also got some realitve data on my [mortality post](/death), however I don't think the problem is mortality, it's the health system being overwhelmed and the economy, neither of which is reported.
+I've also got some relative data on my [mortality post](/death), however I don't think the problem is mortality, it's the health system being overwhelmed and the economy, neither of which is reported.

 ### My personal dashboard